rivera944/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 ## Support in IDEs

-By default, both IntelliJ IDEA and Android Studio 2024.1 use the previous compiler for code analysis, code completion, highlighting, and other IDE-related features.
-This is to ensure performance and stability while we work on integrating the new Kotlin K2 compiler.
+Starting with 2025.1, both IntelliJ IDEA and Android Studio use the new Kotlin K2 compiler by default for code analysis, code completion, highlighting, and other IDE-related features.

-If you'd like to try using the same features with the new Kotlin K2 compiler, support is available from IntelliJ IDEA and Android Studio 2024.1.
-To enable K2 mode:

-1. In your IDE, go to **Settings** | **Languages & Frameworks** | **Kotlin**.
-2. Select the **Enable K2 mode** option.

-Learn more about K2 mode in our [blog](https://blog.jetbrains.com/idea/2024/11/k2-mode-becomes-stable/).
+If you want to use the previous compiler in your IDE, see [How to roll back to the previous compiler](#how-to-roll-back-to-the-previous-compiler).

 > We plan to introduce [Stable](components-stability.md#stability-levels-explained) language features after Kotlin 2.1.0.
 > Until then, you can continue to use the previous compiler for code analysis, and you won't encounter any code highlighting
 > issues due to unrecognized language features.
 >
 {style="note"}

-It's important to note that regardless of which compiler you use for code analysis in your IDE, the compiler used by your build system is **independent** and configured separately in your build script.
-If you [upgrade your Kotlin version to Kotlin 2.0.0 in your build scripts](#how-to-enable-the-kotlin-k2-compiler), the new K2 compiler will be used by default by your build system only.

 ## Try the Kotlin K2 compiler in the Kotlin Playground